Certificate III In Horticulture

 Course Fees & Payment Plans

-If you are eligible for Skills First Funding your fees are:
+If you are eligible for Government Funding your fees are:

-If you do not meet the Funding Eligibility Criteria you can still undertake the course as a Fee For Service Student, your Tuition Fee is: $7987.50.
+If you do not meet the Eligibility Criteria you can still undertake the course as a Fee For Service Student, your fees is: $8,137.5.

 Payment plans are available to Full Fee Paying Students.
 Stirling Institute of Australia will not accept more than $1,500 prepaid fees in advance.